stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): What happens if the OUT option is not set to a NULL dataset while removing duplicate records from a SAS dataset?
 - *Answer* (aacharya4−stat6250): If the OUT option is not set to a NULL dataset while removing duplicate records from a SAS dataset, it creates a deduplicated datset.
 - Question(tchan49-stat6250): Why is it important to check duplicate records for unique IDs especially the dataset is obtained from external source?
+- *Answer* (asharda−stat6250): For data analysis, we usually assume that each row corresponds to an observation for a uniqueexperimental unit w.r.t. a unique id, so it's important to check any dataset loaded from an external source for duplicate records values of the unique id.
 - Question (lsun20-stat6250): What will be the influence if we use a dataset with some duplicated records?
 - *Question* (ldai4-stat6250): How can we remove the duplicate variables from SAS data set?
 - Question (xyin6-stat6250): If three variables (County_code, District_code and School_code) are followed by the By statement, will that three being sorted all together?
 (I thought only one variable can be sorted each time)